Otto Christman

 Otto Lorne Christman (February 20, 1880 – September 26, 1963) was a Canadian amateur soccer player who competed in the 1904 Summer Olympics.
 In 1904 Christman was a member of the Galt F.C. team, which won the gold medal in the soccer tournament.
 He played one match as a midfielder.
-He died in 1963 in Orillia, Ontario, and is buried in the Elmira Union Cemetery in Waterloo County, Ontario.
+He died in 1963 in Orillia, Ontario, and is buried in the Elmira Union Cemetery in Waterloo Region, Ontario.